By now, employee advocacy needs little introduction.

 Brands the world over had to adapt.

-Most companies realised the role their employees could play.
+Most companies realized the role their employees could play:

-Plus the advantages of their employees having a social media presence.
+The advantages of their employees having a social media presence…

 AND the benefits of them having a strong personal brand.